isMandyCoding/Learn-to-code-javascript/README.md

 Sign up if you haven't already and create a new project: https://repl.it/

-If you get stuck or want to look ahead at the completed project you can view it [here](https://repl.it/@SageElliott/SimpleGuessingGame).
+If you get stuck or want to look ahead at the completed project you can view it [here](https://repl.it/@SageElliott/GuessingGame).

 What are some ideas for improvements?

+- Exit on command
-- Data validation
+- data validation
-- set number of tries (try using a `for` loop!)
+- input the number range from popup

 # YOU DID IT!
 YOU'RE NOW A PROGRAMMER!